sadhami0519/sadhami0519/README.md

 Alongside programming projects, I'm also leading a self-growth club on campus [EQurated4U].
 Our vision is cultivating a positive environment that ultimately leads to long-term personal and career success for our members and participants and we aim to achieve that through regular events being conducted on campus that focus on short-term habit accumulations and overcoming difficult hurdles by correcting subtle subconscious influence.

-Reach out for queries, opportunities and collaborations, I'm 90-100% likely to accept and participate with high enthusiasm!
+Reach out for queries, opportunities and collaborations.
+I'd be happy to accept and participate with high enthusiasm!